Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Signature factors, cross sections, experiments and bounds.

 \paragraph*{2.
-Single showers in the calorimeter.} The good granularity of the calorimeter allows to distinguish photon from electron showers.
-The analysis in ref.~\cite{Bernardi:168324} studies electromagnetic showers in the calorimeter.
-They select events with energies above 400 MeV to reject $\pi^0$ events and a single shower to suppress backgrounds from $\pi^0$ decay.
-We use the reconstruction efficiency from ref.~\cite{Bernardi:1987ek} as a proxy for the signal selection efficiency: $\epsilon^{PS}_{1sh}=0.7$.
-Showers can be produced from $\nu_\mu$ interactions, in particular from final states including $\gamma$, $\pi^0$, $e$, and from hadrons.
-Hadron misidentification is at most 1\%.
+Single showers in the calorimeter.} Good granularity of the calorimeter allows to distinguish the photon showers from the electron showers.
+In ref.~\cite{Bernardi:168324} the electromagnetic showers with energies above 400 MeV were selected to suppress background from $\pi^0$ decay.
+As a proxy for the signal selection efficiency we use the reconstruction efficiency from ref.~\cite{Bernardi:1987ek}: $\epsilon^{PS}_{1sh}=0.7$.
+Showers can be produced by $\nu_\mu$ interactions, in particular from final states including $\gamma$, $\pi^0$, $e$, and by hadrons.
+Hadron misidentification is atmost 1\%.
 The sub-sample with an electron-likelihood selection cut yields an excess of the $e-$like events in the calorimeter

 that was attributed to neutrino oscillations \cite{Bernardi:168324}.